This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Why does my postpartum belly band keep rolling up?

-How long does velcro last on postpartum belly bands?
+How long does the velcro on a postpartum belly band last?

-Should I get a 1-piece or 3-piece postpartum belly band?
+Should I size up for a postpartum belly band?

 Sharing is caring!